-b T-test results (2-tailed): \ p<.05, \\ p<.01, \\\ p<.001.
+^b T-test results (2-tailed): p<.05, p<.01, p<.001.
 The smaller the significance level, the less likely that the difference is due to chance.

-&lt;sup>c Effect size is the mean difference divided by pooled standard deviation.
+^c Effect size is the mean difference divided by pooled standard deviation.
 It indicates the practical significance of the mean difference (effect size .2 is often considered small, .5 is moderate, and .8 is large).

-&lt;sup>d First generation is defined as no parent or guardian having graduated with a 4-year college degree.
+^d First generation is defined as no parent or guardian having graduated with a 4-year college degree.

-Students' expectations for asking questions in class or contributing to class discussions were somewhat different than their reported behavior during their last year of high school.
-Approximately 66% of students reported that during their last year of high school they had often or very often asked questions in class or contributed to class discussions.
-However, 70% expected to often or very often engage in these behaviors during their first college year.
+Students' expectations for asking questions in class or contributing to class discussions were almost identical to reported behavior during their last year of high school.
+Approximately 71% of students reported that during their last year of high school they had often or very often asked questions in class or contributed to class discussions.
+In terms of first year expectations for these behaviors, 71% expected to often or very often engage in these behaviors during their first college year.

-Students reported little difference between past behavior and future expectations concerning making a class presentation (see Figure 7 and Figure 14).
-While approximately 46% of students reported that they had often or very often made class presentations in their last year of high school, only 44% expected to make a class presentations often or very often during their first college year.
+Students reported little difference between past behavior and future expectations concerning making a class presentation.
+While approximately 47% of students reported that they had often or very often made class presentations in their last year of high school, only 49% expected to make a class presentations often or very often during their first college year.

-Student expectations for working with other students on projects during class in their first college year were high with 95% expecting to do this at least some of the time.

-Likewise 96% expected to work with classmates outside of class at least sometimes to prepare assignments.
+Student expectations for working with other students on projects during class in their first college year were high with 94% expecting to do this at least some of the time.
+Likewise 99% expected to work with classmates outside of class at least sometimes to prepare assignments.
 In terms of how these expectations compared to their reported behavior during their last year of high school, about 99% of students reported having worked with other students during class on projects.
-Additionally 91% reported that they had worked with high school classmates at least some of the time outside of class to prepare assignments.
+Additionally 90% reported that they had worked with high school classmates at least some of the time outside of class to prepare assignments.

-Approximately 96% of students reported that they expected to discuss ideas from readings and classes with others outside of class at least some of the time.
-Interestingly 58% expected to do this often or very often.
+Approximately 97% of students reported that they expected to discuss ideas from readings and classes with others outside of class at least some of the time.
+Interestingly 60% expected to do this often or very often.
 Compared to their reported behavior during their last year of high school, this is an increase in their expectations over previous behavior.
-During their last year of high school only 48% reported having talked to others outside of class about ideas from readings or class experiences.
-Figures 9 and 15 contain the frequency distributions for past behavior in these areas and expected future behavior.
+During their last year of high school only 46% reported having talked to others outside of class about ideas from readings or class experiences often or very often.
+Figures 8 and 16 contain the frequency distributions for past behavior in these areas and expected future behavior.

 Approximately 99% of students reported that they expected to discuss grades or assignments with faculty members at least sometime during their first year in college.
-Nearly two-thirds also expected to have this discussion often or very often.
-Having discussions with faculty outside of class time about ideas from readings or classes was also expected to happen at least sometimes during that first year by 94% of students.
-About 39% also expected to have these conversations often or very often during their first year.
-When comparing their previous behavior in terms of talking with faculty about ideas, only about 76% indicated that they had had these conversations during their last year with high school faculty.
+Approximately two-thirds also expected to have these discussions often or very often.
+Having discussions with faculty outside of class time about ideas from readings or classes was also expected to happen at least sometimes during that first year by 95% of students.
+About 42% also expected to have these conversations often or very often during their first year.
+When comparing their previous behavior in terms of talking with faculty about ideas, only about 74% indicated that they had had these conversations at least sometimes during their last year with high school faculty.
 Only 26% reported that they had had these kinds of conversations with high school faculty often or very often.

-Students overall expected to have more conversations with faculty and they tended to expect more in terms of discussing ideas with faculty outside of class.
-See Figures 16 and 8.
+Students overall expect to have more conversations with faculty and they tend to expect more in terms of discussing ideas with faculty outside of class than they did in their last year of high school.
+See Figures 17 and 8.